-These General Terms and Conditions (“General Terms”) are a legal agreement between you (“Client”) and Education Development Center, Inc. (“EDC”) and govern your registration and use of EDC Services as set forth in the Proposal Form, Statement of Work, and/or the Estimate (collectively, the “Agreement”).
-By requesting and receiving Services (as defined in Section 2) on behalf of your business or entity, Client represents to us that Client has authority to bind that business or entity to these terms, and that business or entity accepts these terms.
+These General Terms and Conditions (“General Terms”) are a legal agreement between you (“Client”) and Education Development Center, Inc. (“EDC”) and govern your use of EDC Services as set forth in the Proposal Form, Statement of Work, and/or the Estimate (collectively, the “Agreement”).
+By requesting and receiving Services (as defined in Section 2) on behalf of your business or entity, Client represents to us that Client has authority to bind that business or entity to these terms and that business or entity accepts these terms.
 By using any of the Services, you agree to these General Terms and any policies referenced within, including terms that limit our liability and protect our intellectual property.

 1. Period of Performance.
 This Agreement will begin and end on the dates indicated on the Proposal Form or Estimate (“Term”).
-Either party may terminate this Agreement immediately in the event of a material breach of this Agreement by the other party that is not cured within thirty (30) days of written notice thereof from the other party.

 2. Services.
 The services (the "Services") are set forth in the Estimate as approved by Client to EDC.
 All changes must be approved by both parties in writing.
 EDC will not bill Client for any Services beyond those contained in the Estimate without the prior consent of Client.

 3. Compensation.
 In consideration of the mutual covenants set forth herein, Client will pay and EDC shall accept as full compensation the fees as listed on the Estimate.